 Ingredient Notes

-- Bread cubes: Toasting your own bread cubes adds flavor to the dressing.
-This may also help you avoid unwanted preservatives and additives found in packaged bread cubes.
-Check out my recipe that shows you how to make dried bread cubes for dressing using either store bought or homemade bread.
-Sourdough, French bread, or Italian baguettes are great options since they soak up the butter without getting soggy.
+- Bread cubes: I recommend toasting your own bread cubes for the best flavor.
+This may also help to avoid unwanted preservatives found in packaged bread cubes.
+I always use homemade bread because it gives the dressing an unbelievable flavor and texture.
+If you would like to make your own bread from scratch, I have an easy recipe that guides you on how to make bread cubes for stuffing with a simple, 5 ingredient bread!
+If you prefer to use store bought, you can use that same recipe to slice the bread and toast it to perfection.
+Sourdough, French bread, or Italian baguettes are also great options since they soak up the butter without getting soggy.

 - Parsley, rosemary, and sage: I highly recommend using fresh herbs.
 They enhance the butter and are more flavorful than dried herbs.
 They will have your kitchen smelling amazing too!

 - Unsalted butter: I prefer to use grass-fed since it has a richer flavor that pairs well with the fresh herbs.
-Grass-fed butter also has higher levels of omega 3 fatty acids, antioxidants, and vitamins that may prevent inflammation and support heart health.
+Grass-fed butter may have higher levels of omega 3 fatty acids, antioxidants, and vitamins that may support heart health.

 - Chicken bone broth: this adds a more complex and savory flavor.
 Bone broth differs from chicken stock and standard broth in both the flavors and nutrients.
 It's made from simmering bones an extended time, which creates the amazing, rich flavor it's known for.
 Bone broth can also contain vitamins, minerals, and protein that may help to fight inflammation among other health benefits.